Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 glad that I could call it a day.

-The Easier Part of Tefuye Trail
+The Easier Part of Tefuye Historical Trail

 It's a shame that I didn't get to see those trees on the easy part